sbryngelson/group-docs/group-syllabus/publishing.md

 With many of our papers submitted to highly peer-reviewed conferences, you can expect to be able to present your research in conferences (and similar settings), often to dozens, if not hundreds, of people.
 Later in your Ph.D., you will likely have other research presentations, including seminars and job talks.
-I will help you prepare for these talks, using an iterative process that, in many ways, follows the paper-writing process outlined above: planning/outlining, drafts, and iterations.
+I will help you prepare for these talks using an iterative process that, in many ways, follows the paper-writing process outlined above: planning/outlining, drafts, and iterations.
 You should expect more of this feedback and iteration earlier in your Ph.D.; it is common for students to give 3-5 practice versions of the talk before their public presentation, at least in their early years.

 I will also likely present your research in invited talks, lectures, and seminars.